AtteAalto/EpiEKF/README.md

 #

 __NOTE: This version was used for Respicast in the 2023-2024 season.
 For the 2024-2025 season, the model has been updated somewhat.
 In particular, the adaptive hyperparameter estimation scheme has been modified.
-Details will be published later.__
+The new code is in a new repository [here](https://gitlab.com/uniluxembourg/lcsb/systems-control/epinetekf).__

 This is the code for the EpiEKF method (SIRS model coupled with EKF) used for ILI incidence projections for the [Respicast](https://respicast.ecdc.europa.eu/) hub.
 It is adapted from a method used for midterm projections within the Covid-19 task force in Luxembourg ([Aalto et al., 2022](#references)).